heroiclabs/nakama-unity/README.md

 The [client guide](https://heroiclabs.com/docs/clients/unity/) is available on the server documentation.
 The [client reference documentation](http://heroiclabs.github.io/nakama-unity/) is deployed on gh-pages.

 If you encounter any issues with the server you can generate diagnostics for us with `nakama doctor`.
 Send these to support@heroiclabs.com or [open an issue](https://github.com/heroiclabs/nakama/issues).
-Any issues with the client it can be useful to enable trace to display logs and [open an issue](https://github.com/heroiclabs/nakama-unity/issues).
+If you experience any issues with the client, it can be useful to enable trace (`.Trace(true)`) to produce logs and [open an issue](https://github.com/heroiclabs/nakama-unity/issues).

 ### Start client